Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 What are Smart Radiator Valves

 Thermostatic Radiator Valves (TRV’s) are found on individual radiators and can be used to adjust the temperature of each radiator.
-Smart Radiator Valves (Also known as Smart TRVs) are the connected version that allow the radiator settings to be controlled from a central app.
+If you’re wondering what a smart radiator valve is (also known as a smart TRV), it’s the connected equivalent that allows the radiator settings to be controlled from a central app.
 This is useful for two reasons:

 Smart Radiator Valve Buyers Guide